Ayoyimika/Ayoyimika/README.md

 - 👋 Hi, I’m @Ayoyimika
-- 👀 I’m interested in ...
+- 👀 I’m interested in exciting projects
 - 🌱 I’m currently learning automated testing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me - vicaava@gmail.com or Twitter @Ayoyimika6

 <!---
 Ayoyimika/Ayoyimika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.